-Vermont US Sen. Leahy undergoes surgery on broken hip
+Vermont Sen. Leahy undergoes second surgery on broken hip

-Leahy was taken to the hospital in January 2021, hours after he had begun presiding over the second impeachment trial of former President Donald Trump.
+Leahy previously went to the hospital in January 2021, hours after he had begun presiding over the second impeachment trial of former President Donald Trump.
 Leahy had not been feeling well and was taken there out of an abundance of caution.
 After being examined, he was sent home.